 - An overview of trail shoe companies’ approaches to technology

-- More discussion of trail socks and sunglasses
+- More discussion of trail running socks and running sunglasses

 - Some coverage of the Uphill Challenge (mostly the Skaggs brothers showdown and my own impression of the UC)